Today’s Topic: Why Jumps Get Inconsistent in Figure Skating

-Then figure out what is going to be that one focus you’re going to have.
+Break it down, then figure out what is going to be that one focus you’re going to have.
 You’re going to zero in on the solution of making that skill better.
 That one correction.

-If you’ve broken your skill down and you’ve really dissected it and looked at it, and your confidence, and you felt it and you’ve seen it from every angle, and inside your own mind, and you felt the cold and the landing and the confidence, then you can just go try it.
+- And you’ve imagined yourself performing confidently, you’ve felt it inside your own mind, and you’ve felt the cold and the landing and the confidence, then just go try it.

 Keep a thought log.
-Visualize negativity.
-For those of you guys who are in the Perform Happy community, I have both of these exercises in there.
-Neutralizing negativity.
-And then also a detailed thought log that can help you lock it in, figure out what is it that you’re thinking that’s sending you sideways.
+For those of you guys who are in the Perform Happy community, I have exercises in there on neutralizing negativity.
+There is also a detailed thought log that can help you figure out what is it that you’re thinking that’s sending you sideways.